Telefonica/android-snaptesting/README.md

 }
 ```

-Also, include the rule dependency in your application or library dependencies block:
+Add the dependency for instrumentation tests:

 ```gradle
 dependencies {